 When asserting a “business necessity” defense, an employer may offer proof that it “relied on a government safety standard, even where the standard is not applicable to the category of conduct at issue.”
 Bates v.
 United Parcel, Inc., 511 F.3d 974, 998 (9th Cir.
-2007) (involving employer’s requirement that employee meet DOT hearing standard even when vehicle driven was non-DOT regulated package vehicle).
+2007) (involving an employer’s requirement that employee meet DOT hearing standard even when the vehicle driven was non-DOT regulated package vehicle).

 A bona fide occupational qualification defense does not bar a claim for discrimination if this defense is merely pretextual.
 See Zeinali v.
 Raytheon Co., 636 F.3d 544 (9th Cir.
 2011)

-(holding Iranian engineer may have Title VII claim for discrimination based on race and national origin when termination was based on failure to obtain security clearance while non-Iranian engineers who did not have security clearances were retained).
+(holding that Iranian engineer may have Title VII claim for discrimination based on race and national origin when termination was based on failure to obtain security clearance while non-Iranian engineers who did not have security clearances were retained).

 “Under Title VII, the [bona fide occupational qualification] defense is not available at all where discrimination is based on race or color.”
 Morton v.
 United Parcel Serv., 272 F.3d 1249, 1260 n.11 (9th Cir.
 2001).
 Limited gender discrimination may be permissible in prison employment but the employer must have an objective “basis in fact” that the gender discrimination is “reasonably necessary” to the business operation.
-Teamsters Local Union No. 117 v.
-Washington Dep’t of Corr., 789 F.3d 979, 986 (9th Circ.
+Teamsters Loc.
+Union No. 117 v.
+Wash.
+Dep’t of Corr., 789 F.3d 979, 986 (9th Circ.
 2015).

 Revised June 2024